rstraub/rstraub.github.io/_drafts/improving-with-codekatas.md

 ## 🥋 What is a CodeKata

 The idea behind CodeKatas comes from martial arts.
-In a _Kata_, the aim is to perform rehearsed movements and perfect the technique[^2].
+In a _Kata_, the [aim](https://www.olympicchannel.com/en/stories/features/detail/karate-kata-martial-arts-history-how-many-forms-meaning-rules-scoring/) is to perform rehearsed movements and perfect the technique.

-The application of this concept, within software development, was conceived by _Pragmatic Programmer_ Dave Thomas[^3].
+The application of this concept, within software development, was [conceived](http://codekata.com/kata/codekata-how-it-started/) by _Pragmatic Programmer_ Dave Thomas.

 ![karate kata]({{ site.baseurl }}/assets/images/6-karate-kata.jpg)
 *It's not about the result, but what you learned on your way there*

 CodeKatas are (simple) programming tasks that you can solve in a few hours.
 If we think back to the guitar, an equivalent of a Kata would be a scale.

-The emphasis of a CodeKata is on improving your skills[^4].
+The [emphasis](http://codekata.com/kata/codekata-intro/) of a CodeKata is on improving your skills.
 You do this by **deliberately** practicing, **challenging** yourself and generating **feedback** about what you are doing.
 So constantly ask yourself questions like: